 How to Master Your Emotions

 Human beings are emotional creatures.
 We allow ourselves to become frustrated and do or say something counter-productive to what we should be doing to accomplish what we want.
 We use logic to justify the things we shouldn’t have done, but we need to control our emotions, rather than the other way around.
-One way to do this is imagine a difficult situation or person and prepare for that.
+One way to do this is to imagine a difficult situation or person and prepare for that.

 Imagine the situation or conversation going badly, and see how that makes you feel.
 Then, imagine it again, but this time you handle it perfectly.
 Respond rather than react and let the person say whatever they want.
 Focus on how good that makes you feel, then rehearse it in your head over and over.
-The next time you’re in that situation or with that person, you’ll know exactly what to do because you’ve practiced.
+The next time you’re in that situation or with that person, you’ll know exactly what to do because you’ve practised.

 How to Say No Gracefully